The lost language of newspapers

 Overmatter – Material that has been typeset but isn’t needed for the edition or has been cut from a

 too-long story.
-It didn't go to waste - the metal slugs were recycled into the Linotype metling pot.
+It didn't go to waste - the metal slugs were recycled into the Linotype melting pot.

 Overnights - The inside pages for the next day's edition of an evening newspaper, written and subbed in the afternoon, after the on-day edition was finished